Two specialists. Both sides covered.

 A trusted contractor network

-I work with a small group of vetted contractors, developers, and content specialists I've collaborated with over years.
-If I'm unavailable, the right person steps in.
+There are two of us, and we work with a small group of vetted contractors, developers, and content specialists we've collaborated with over years.
+If one of us is unavailable, the other steps in, or the right specialist does.
 You do not have to find or brief anyone yourself.

-Whoever works on your project, the responsibility is mine.
-I brief them, I review the work, and I sign off before anything goes live.
-You have one point of contact throughout, and that does not change based on who is doing the work behind the scenes.
+Whoever works on your project, the responsibility is ours.
+We brief them, we review the work, and we sign off before anything goes live.
+You have a clear point of contact throughout, and that does not change based on who is doing the work behind the scenes.

 Your site is always covered

 Critical issues do not wait for business hours.
 If something breaks or needs urgent attention, it gets flagged and addressed.
 Charities do not have IT departments on standby.
-That is why this matters, and why I have built my work around it.
+That is why this matters, and why we have built our work around it.

 What working together actually looks like